akseong/IntroEDA_Rggplot2/README.md

 # Data Exploration and Visualization using R and ggplot2

 # Description
-This course is intended to help people with basic experience using R take their first steps on a data analysis.
+This course is intended to help people with little to no experience using R take their first steps on a data analysis.
 We provide a quick overview of introductory R programming, then focus on using R and ggplot2 for data exploration and visualization.

 Notes:
 1. planned topics for each session may change as time constraints dictate.